KennySoh/Technical-Interview/SoftwareArchitect.md

 ## The Architect's Process
 ***
 - Understand the System's Requirements
+(What should the system do?)

 - Understand the Non-Functional Requirements
+(Define Technical & Service Level Attributes # of Users,Loads,Volumes,Performance)

 - Map the Componenets
+(Represent the Tasks of the System.
+2 Goals - System Functionality, Communicate your undertanding to the client, Non-Technical)

 - Select the Technology Stack
+(Back End, FrontEnd , Data Store)

 - Design the Architecture
 - Write the Architecture Document
 - Support the Team